hackbinghamton/WebDevelopmentWorkshop/React.js/Components.md

 # Creating Our To-Do Item Components

 Let's make another component, our to-do items.
-Create two files: `ToDoItem.js` and `ToDoItem.css` (YOU CAN FIND THE CSS FILE HERE).
+Create two files: `ToDoItem.js` and `ToDoItem.css` (CSS can be found [here](https://github.com/HackBinghamton/WebDevelopmentWorkshop/blob/master/React.js/CSS/ToDoItem.css)).

 Your component should look like this: